getodk/docs/docs/central-command-line.rst

 .. code-block:: console

-  docker-compose exec service odk-cmd --email example@getodk.org user-set-password
+  docker compose exec service odk-cmd --email example@getodk.org user-set-password

 You will be prompted for a new password.
 Type it in and press Enter, and if you see text that says ``true``, the action succeeded.
 You can then use the website to log into that user account.